-SARATOGA SPRINGS, New York — Curlin, a two-time Horse of the Year who retired as North America's all-time leading money earner, led the class of inductees into the National Museum of Racing's Hall of Fame Friday.
+SARATOGA SPRINGS, New York — Greeted by a standing ovation as he stepped to the podium, and cheered by a capacity crowd as he was fitted with his blue blazer, trainer King Leatherbury led the class of inductees into the National Museum of Racing's Hall of Fame on Friday.

 Leatherbury was joined by late jockeys Chris Antley and Vincent Powers; horses Lava Man, Xtra Heat and Billy Kelly, and prominent breeder-owners Alfred G. Vanderbilt and John Hay Whitney during a ceremony at the Fasig-Tipton Sales Pavilion across the street from Saratoga Race Course.